Quantum Sufficiency for Self-Adjoint Statistical Models via Likelihood-Type Operators on Real $*$-Subalgebras and Real Jordan Algebras: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{sec:main} introduces the basic framework and summarizes the main results.
 Section \ref{sec:real_algebra} reviews the structure of real $*$-subalgebras and establishes basic facts on real positive maps and real conditional expectations.
 Section \ref{sec:modular} is devoted to degenerate $\rho$-modular invariance and its characterization in terms of real conditional expectations.
 Section \ref{sec:jordan_pos} develops the structure of real Jordan algebras and real positive maps.
 In Section \ref{sec:pos2ce}, we show how sufficient real positive maps give rise to sufficient real Jordan algebras, sufficient real $*$-subalgebras, and sufficient complex $*$-subalgebras.
 Section \ref{sec:min_suff} characterizes minimal sufficient real $*$-subalgebras and minimal sufficient real Jordan algebras in terms of the likelihood-ratio set and the $\rho$-modular invariance condition.
 In Section \ref{sec:KI}, we establish Koashi--Imoto type decompositions in the real $*$-algebraic and real Jordan settings.
-Section \ref{sec:support} presents an application to sufficient support size in quantum estimation.
+Section \ref{sec:support} discusses an application to sufficient support size in quantum estimation.
+Section \ref{sec:examples} presents several examples illustrating the present framework.
 Finally, the appendices contain supplementary discussions, including the necessity of restricting to $\mathcal{H}_{\mathcal{S}}$ and the relation between $\mathcal{D}_{\rho}$-invariance and $\rho$-modular invariance.